To search this page, please use the search function of your web browser (ctrl + F).

 GFNY is open to all fitness levels.
 You don’t need to be a licensed racer.
 Some riders will compete for prizes, others will do their best to beat the cut-off.
 GFNY is about doing your best whether it is competing for the win, trying for a top 10% in your age group or beating the cut-off.

 So is this a race only for racers?

 No, not at all.
 GFNY is open to all fitness levels.
 Some will compete for prizes, others will do their best to beat the cut-off.
 A GFNY is about doing your best whether it is competing for prizes or beating the cut-off.

 Is GFNY BEAR 50 a race?

 No, GFNY BEAR 50 is a non-competitive ride.
-All participants receive a timing chip and are timed from start until the top of Bear Mountain.
-The participants are provided their total time, listed in alphabetical order.
+You receive a timing chip and are timed from start until the top of Bear Mountain.
+You get your total time, listed in alphabetical order.
 If you want to race, please register for the 100 mile GFNY

 Is there a minimum age for participants?

 Riders must be 18 or older to particpate.